 How much do online birth control pills cost?

 Now that you have a sense of Hers, Nurx, and Pill Club, let’s talk pricing.
 The cost of online birth control depends widely on the type and brand.
 It also depends on what your insurance covers, unless you buy from Hers.
 Their birth control is a flat $30/month, and saves you the hassle of dealing with insurance.
 Convenient, right?
 Simply choose one of their 10 pill options, and pay out of pocket.

 Although Nurx and Pill Club advertise birth control pills for $0/month, that’s only true if your insurance covers 100% without any co-pay.
 While Nurx and Pill Club may not charge to deliver your prescription, your insurance likely will.
 If you don’t have insurance, you can still buy birth control online from Nurx for $15/month.
 Similarly Pill Club can give you a three-month supply sans insurance for $20 (that’s less than $7/month) plus $15 for the initial consultation fee.

 One thing to note: none of the three online birth control providers work with network health plans.
 Even if you have amazing health insurance through Kaiser, for example, you’ll have to pay Nurx, Hers, or Pill Club as if you didn’t.
 Unfortunately network health plans require you to fill prescriptions at a pharmacy that’s, well, in their network.
 It’s a shame they don’t play better together, but at least you know up front.

-How about the price of alternative forms of birth control?
+How much do alternative forms of birth control cost online?

 While Hers only offers birth control pills, the price of Xulane® (3 patches per month) or a NuvaRing® (1 ring per month) on both Nurx and Pill club depend on your insurance coverage.
 If you’re wondering how much, I’d recommend contacting both.